Glass Fabrication

 LOCATION

-Parr Instrument Company 5100 Reactor
+Low pressure glass reactor, Parr Instrument Company 5100

-Tetlow/Ceramic Engineering Glass melting – open air
+Glass melting, Tetlow/Ceramic Engineering – open air

 Open air glass melting furnaces